Last updated on May 14th, 2021 at 10:11 am

-We are performing 3 to 4 crawls per year.
+Arquivo.pt performs 3 to 4 crawls per year.
 About 90% of the contents are crawled within 7 days.
-However, the crawl continues for slower sites or with higher amount of contents.
+However, the crawl continues for slower sites or with a higher amount of contents.
 We collect daily a selected set of 400 online publications.

-When relevant event occur, such as elections, we perform extraordinary crawls of selected sites.
+When a relevant event occurs, such as elections, we perform extraordinary crawls of selected sites.